-Job-related correspondence: You will prepare a targeted résumé highlighting your education, accomplishments and relevant job experience, and will also practice writing job application materials (e.g. a cover letter or email) using the established conventions and protocol of professional communication.
+Job-related correspondence: You will prepare a targeted résumé highlighting your education, accomplishments and relevant job experience.

 Project proposal: At the beginning of the semester, you will select a research topic of interest and later will write a project proposal that includes a description of the project's importance, how the project will be implemented, a work plan for carrying out the project, and a description of possible challenges presented by the project.
-This assignment has two parts: first, you will write a one-page description of your topic and then you will write the full project proposal.
+This assignment has two parts: first, you will write a one-page description of your topic, with cited sources and keyword definitions.
+Then you will write the full project proposal.
 You will submit one draft of the topic worksheet and two drafts of the proposal.